mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 Of the many types, LLMs get a lot of attention from businesses, research, and hobbyists, because they are very easy to work with.
 It's simply text input and output, and there are a lot of techniques emerging to optimize working with them.

+{% notice "info" %}
+As with any field, there are nuances in many of the concepts involved, but those will conveniently be hand-waved away for the sake of getting started.
+{% endnotice %}

 ## Text completion and temperature